FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 ## Getting Started

-It's very easy to set-up a local server in order to test and contribute to the development version of the game.<br>
+It's very easy to set-up a local server in order to test and contribute to the development version of this game project.<br>
 It uses web languages like HTML, CSS, Javascript and Node.js.
 The game engine used is free open source, named [Phaser](http://phaser.io).

 ### Recommended Tool

 If you're not very keen on using git from the CLI, I highly recommend using [Visual Studio Code](https://code.visualstudio.com/download),  for cloning the project and creating patches.
-[VSC](https://code.visualstudio.com/download) is free open source and cross platform, integrates nicely with git and has useful extensions.
+[VSC](https://code.visualstudio.com/download) is free open source and cross platform, has very nice git integration and useful extensions.

 ### Fork Project